dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/implement-value-objects.md

 #### Main differences with EF6's complex types

-- Table splitting is optional, i.e. they can optionally be mapped to a separate table and still be owned types.
+- Table splitting is optional, that is, they can optionally be mapped to a separate table and still be owned types.

-- They can reference other entities (i.e. they can act as the dependent side on relationships to other non-owned types).
+- They can reference other entities (that is, they can act as the dependent side on relationships to other non-owned types).

 ## Additional resources